-It seems like no matter how many times they march him back to his room, he just cries and cries until his parents are so tired, they give in let Ben sleep in their bed.
+It seems like no matter how many times they march him back to his room, he just cries and cries until his parents are so tired, they give in and let Ben sleep in their bed.

 The American Academy of Pediatrics said while parents may view this behavior as simply being disobedient, but in fact, it’s a normal stay of development in the child.

-So, how to deal with separation anxiety?
+So, how can you deal with separation anxiety?

 On the subject of dealing with separation anxiety, the organization advises parents to keep being firm, but loving.